ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-aws-gateway/cloud-administration-operation.md

 ---
 ## Overview

-Connecting AWS API Gateway to AMPLIFY Central will provide you with a connected/managed environment, and a global centralized view of your APIs and their related traffic, allowing users to have a centralized governance (creation/deployment/publish/subscription) and monitoring of the traffic for AWS API Gateway hosted APIs.
+Connecting AWS API Gateway to Amplify Central will provide you with a connected/managed environment, and a global centralized view of your APIs and their related traffic, allowing users to have a centralized governance (creation/deployment/publish/subscription) and monitoring of the traffic for AWS API Gateway hosted APIs.

-Each AWS Gateway is represented by an AMPLIFY Central environment allowing you to better filter APIs and their traffic.
-Supplied with the environment, two agents, Discovery and Traceability, interact with AWS API Gateway and AMPLIFY Central.
+Each AWS Gateway is represented by an Amplify Central environment allowing you to better filter APIs and their traffic.
+Supplied with the environment, two agents, Discovery and Traceability, interact with AWS API Gateway and Amplify Central.

 ### Discovery Agent